Adaptive Multi-source Predictor for Zero-shot Video Object Segmentation: Introduction

-High-quality optical flow maps indeed provide significant position information of moving objects in video object segmentation networks.
+High-quality optical flow maps indeed provide significant position information of moving objects.
 Many methods~\cite{MATNet,FSNet,AMCNet,RTNet} focus on deeply integrating the optical flow features at multiple levels.
 However, over-reliance on optical flow information can cause negative effects.
 As shown in Fig.~\ref{fig:Figure1}, both AMCNet~\cite{AMCNet} and FSNet~\cite{FSNet} produce failed predictions guided by low-quality optical flow maps.
 As we know, a video sequence is made up of a series of static images.
-The process of observing objects is from static to dynamic.
 If the object in a video no longer moves or moves very slowly, the task of static object segmentation is equivalent to salient object detection.
-When there is obvious relative motion in the scene, the task of moving object segmentation can promote from optical flow which contains the patterns of objects, surfaces and edges.
-As can be seen from Fig.~\ref{fig:Figure2}, static objects frames have low quality optical flow maps compared to moving objects frames.
-It is necessary for the current optical flow-based ZVOS branch to add the static objects predictor, thereby improving the robustness of video object predictors.
-In addition, the depth map can also provide useful complementary information for segmentation tasks, such as RGB-D semantic ~\cite{PA-RGBD-SS,DA-RGBD-SS,SS-RGBD-SS} and saliency segmentation~\cite{SSLSOD,DANet_RGBDSOD,HDFNet_RGBDSOD}.
-Thus, the RGB, optical flow, depth and static saliency all can provide the vital position and appearance cues about video objects, and each source has the complementarity, as shown in Fig.~\ref{fig:Figure3}.
-However, all previous ZVOS methods only focus on the RGB or RGB and optical flow, other sources are neglected.
-Once the static and moving object predictors have been prepared, the final step is to leverage both predictions to generate the final video segmentation.
+When a object is moving in the scene, object segmentation can be promoted by optical flow because it contains the patterns of objects, surfaces and edges.
+As can be seen from Fig.~\ref{fig:Figure2}, the frames with static objects have low quality optical flow maps compared to those of moving objects.
+It is necessary to add a static object predictor into the optical flow-based ZVOS branch, thereby improving the robustness of video object predictors.
+In addition, the depth map can also provide useful complementary information for segmentation tasks, such as RGB-D semantic segmentation~\cite{PA-RGBD-SS,DA-RGBD-SS,SS-RGBD-SS} and saliency segmentation~\cite{SSLSOD,DANet_RGBDSOD,HDFNet_RGBDSOD}. {As shown in Fig.~\ref{fig:Figure3}, we visualize the various sources mentioned previously.
+It can be seen that the depth map and static saliency provide the $aeroplane$ with a better appearance contour information while the optical flow map accurately shows the position information of $drift-chicane$ without background interference.
+Actually, the RGB, optical flow, depth and static saliency show good complementarity in the representation of position and appearance for video object segmentation.} However, all previous ZVOS methods only focus on the RGB or RGB and optical flow, other sources are neglected.
 In Fig.~\ref{fig:Figure3}, we can see that neither the static prediction nor the moving object prediction consistently show good results across all frames.
 The quality of optical flow map and depth map strongly affects the performance of the moving object predictor and the static object predictor, respectively.
-How to adaptively choose a better one and even outperform each predictor through merge techniques is another key challenge.
+How to adaptively choose the appropriate predictor and even merge them to yield better results is also a key challenge.